dbashford/mimosa/README.md

  Start Mimosa watching with the `--optimize` flag turned on and Mimosa will run RequireJS's optimizer on start-up and with every javascript file change.
 So when you point at either the Express or default server's base URL with optimize flagged, you will be served the result of RequireJS's optimization, packaged with [Almond](https://github.com/jrburke/almond).

+ When `optimize` is turned on, Mimosa will also minify your CSS.

  To start up with optimization turned on, execute the following:

     $ mimosa watch [--server] --optimize